guibbv2011/Risk-Management-Chart/README.md

 ### Automatic Data Persistence
 The app automatically:
 - Saves all trades and settings when modified
 - Loads existing data on app startup
 - Maintains data across browser sessions (web)
 - Stores data locally on device (mobile/desktop)

 For detailed implementation guide, see [INDEXEDDB_STORAGE.md](INDEXEDDB_STORAGE.md)

 TODO:

 Free Version:
 - [x] - Add data dynamically, from the floating action button, which opens a text entry.
 - [ ] - Zoom in/out on the X and Y axes.
 - [ ] - Select range for visualization.
 - [x] - Store data on the local disk automatically.
-            - Native storage implementation [x]
+      - Native storage implementation
-            - Mobile storage implementation [x]
+      - Mobile storage implementation
-            - Web storage implementation [x] - IndexedDB implementation completed
+      - Web storage implementation
-              - Automatic persistent storage using IndexedDB on web
-              - Unified API with SQLite on native platforms
-              - All user data automatically saved and loaded Paid Version:
+      - All user data automatically saved and loaded

+Paid Version:
 - [ ] - Add subscription model for premium users.
 - [ ] - Integrate payment gateway for secure transactions.
 - [ ] - Sign in with Google or X.
 - [ ] - Connect to brokers, our app will handle multiple accounts of all connected brokers.
 - [ ] - Implement advanced risk management strategies like realtime tracking of opened positions, daily loss, daily profit, and trailing stops.